Untangling the Web of Spider-Man and Intellectual Property

 It took until February 2015 for Marvel and Sony to announce such an agreement.
 This included that ‘Spider-Man’ could appear in Marvel Studio films, Marvel Studio characters (e.g. ‘Iron Man’) could appear in Sony’s ‘Spider-Man’ films and Sony would continue to pay for, own, distribute and have final creative say over ‘Spider-Man’ films.
 Reportedly, Marvel will not receive a share of the money received from the Sony films but it benefits from being able to use the popular ‘web slinger’ in its films and Marvel has the merchandising rights to the character.
 As well as keeping the film rights, Sony can tap into the winning formula that Marvel appears to have found for films of comic book heroes (e.g. as Marvel co-produced ‘Spider-Man: Homecoming’).

 The above is an example of how various different types of intellectual property rights can exist in the same work.
 For example, there would be artistic copyright in the drawings of the characters, literary copyright in the text of the comic books and the script of the film, and copyright in the film itself (including the soundtrack).
-These various types of copyright could be licensed for a fee or royalties for a set number of years before the rights would revert back to the owner and a new licence could be negotiated (if desired).
+These various types of copyright could be licensed for a fee or royalties for a set number of years before the rights would revert back to the owner and a new IP contract and licensing agreement could be negotiated (if desired).
 Such a licence may also include the right to use certain trade marks (e.g. for ‘Spider-Man’).

 Another way of exploiting your intellectual property is through assignment agreements, which are full transfers of your intellectual property to someone else/another company.
 If you would like help and advice in protecting and exploiting your IP then please do not hesitate to get in touch.